rsync command in Linux- www.techiev.com rsync : Rsync, which stands for " remote sync ", is a remote and local fi...

 Where " -a " is a combination flag.

-4. -n or --dry-run: Double-check the argument before executing the rsync command.
+4. -n or --dry-run: Double-check the argument before executing the sync command.

 Syntax: rsync -anv dir1/ dir2